 The Crypt Jazz Restaurant

 Based in the historic stone crypt below Cape Town’s St. George’s Cathedral (hence the name), this swanky city centre jazz club and eatery, which takes its cue from esteemed live music establishments in London and New York, is arguably one of the Mother City’s most distinct spots to take in the sweet sounds of this genre.
 From Tuesday to Saturday, the restaurant’s circular stage plays host to performances by lauded local and international musicians (in fact, several members of the founding team are renowned SA jazz artists), and guests can take in the upbeat tunes from one of the sophisticated spot’s candlelit tables.
 Though the melodies take centre stage, the venue, which boasts plush furnishings and low-key lighting, does also dish up a tasty selection of tapas, starters, mains and desserts (think options like Grilled BBQ Chicken Wings and Beer-battered Fish and Chips) and serves a range of top-notch wines, MCCs and authentic French Champagne.
-Visitors should note, there is a cover charge of R45 (R25 for students) between 6pm and 9pm from Tuesdays to Fridays and between 8pm and 11pm on Saturdays when live jazz is performed.
+Visitors should note, there is a cover charge of R55 (R30 for students) between 7pm and 10pm from Tuesdays to Thursdays and between 8pm and 11pm on Fridays and Saturdays when live jazz is performed.

 The Crypt | St George’s Cathedral | 1 Wale Street | City Centre | Cape Town | +27 (0)79 683 4658

-Every Friday you can bob your head and tap your feet to the spellbinding jazz beats at this Claremont café.
-For a mere R100 per person, you gain entry to the show as well as a delicious meal of curry or chicken soup.
-If you prefer to just watch the show, you only have to pay R60.
-We hear the curry is fantastic.
-Show starts at 7:30pm sharp.
+Every Friday you can bob your head and tap your feet to the spellbinding jazz beats at this Claremont café for a mere R120p/p.
+Show starts at 7:30pm.

 56 Main Road | Claremont | Cape Town | +27 (0)21 674 5761